Machine Learning Mutation-Acyclicity of Quivers: Background

 Since this is a classification problem, performance is assessed based on how frequently the trained model correctly identifies the true output class for the input datapoint.
-In this context this is the ability of the model to identify whether the input quiver is mutation-acyclic or not.
-The test performance is recorded in a confusion matrix: $C_{ij}$, which is a $2 \times 2$ matrix where the row index is the true class of the input and the column index is the model predicted class of the input.
-As the test data is run through the model, the respective $C_{ij}$ entry is incremented according to each test input's true and predicted class; then after testing is complete the matrix is appropriately normalised.
-All popular classification performance measures are then computed as functions of this matrix, the most common being accuracy, which as the proportion of correctly classified inputs is just the matrix trace.
-However this measure is prone to bias where the true classes are unbalanced, therefore a more appropriate measure which includes contribution from the off-diagonal components (the statistical Type I and Type II errors) is Matthew's correlation coefficient (MCC), defined, along with accuracy, as:

-both measures evaluate to 1 for perfect learning, whereas for no learning accuracy evaluates to 0.5 (for balanced binary classes) and MCC to 0.
+In this context, this is the ability of the model to identify whether the input quiver is mutation-acyclic or not.
+The test performance is recorded in a confusion matrix: $C_{ij}$, from which the standard learning performance metrics are derived.
+These metrics, along with their associated formulae, are provided in §\ref{app:ml_intro}.
+Accuracy is used as the most standard interpretable metric, being the proportion of correctly classified test inputs, whilst Matthew's correlation coefficient (MCC) is used as a more stable, unbiased measure.
+Both measures evaluate to 1 for perfect learning, whereas for no learning, accuracy evaluates to 0.5 (for balanced binary classes) and MCC to 0.

-During the training process an optimiser algorithm will update the parameters of the model in order to minimise a loss function which evaluates the difference between the predicted and true output.
-The standard loss function for binary classification problems is binary cross-entropy.
-In these problems the output is often a discrete probability distribution over the possible classes, from which binary cross-entropy is defined as:
+During the training process, an optimiser algorithm will update the parameters of the model in order to minimise a loss function that evaluates the difference between the predicted and true output.
+The standard loss function for binary classification problems is binary cross-entropy, as used here with the formula provided in §\ref{app:ml_intro}.

-where the average is taken over the training batch of size $N$, using the true probabilities $p_{true=\#,i}$ of the output being in either class 0 or 1 (which as the data is labelled is exactly 1 for one probability and 0 for the other), and the predicted probabilities $p_{pred=\#,i}$ (satisfying $1=p_{pred=0,i}+p_{pred=1,i} \ \forall i$).

 \paragraph{\textit{Neural Networks}}\mbox{}\\ Perhaps the most famous supervised learning architecture is that of neural networks (NNs).
 Largely due to their amenability to a variety of problems across many fields.